 In order to increase the quality of Marel solutions further, and drive down the fixed cost base, Marel is refocusing its product portfolio and moving from a diverse manufacturing footprint to a few multi-industry sites on global scale.

 At the same time as Marel is streamlining its business, the company continues to invest in innovation and business tools to advance the business.
 Key growth drivers remain innovation and market penetration that will be supported with bolt-on acquisitions.
 The company will place an emphasis on closing strategic gaps in the white fish and meat segments in order to create further value for customers.

-Marel’s extensive sales and service network is its key competitive edge, and has enabled the Company to shift its focus to new markets when the economic environment has been less favorable in its more traditional markets.
-Marel’s sales and service network is spread out across more than 30 countries on all continents.
+Marel’s extensive sales and service network is its key competitive edge and has enabled the Company to shift its focus to new markets when the economic environment has been less favorable in its more traditional markets.
+Marel’s sales and service network is spread out across over 30 countries on all continents.
 The network is Marel’s first line of contact for customers at the local level, and brings first-rate service, consistency, and continuity to its partnership with clients.

 Marel’s vision for growth is based on four key drivers:

 Based on these drivers, Marel has chosen its four markets, in which it is a key player and partner of choice: poultry, fish and meat.
 These markets benefit immensely from the underlying drivers.
 Population growth in general fuels increased demands for proteins.
 In addition, when combined with the urbanization of populations, the increase in active consumers, individuals with disposable income with which they can acquire housing and food, is dramatic.
 Furthermore, diet and lifestyle changes are causing increased demand for carefully processed proteins.
 Meanwhile, energy prices and environmental issues have created a strong need for solutions which offer a sustainable way of manufacturing proteins whilst also protecting the environment